DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/research/2016-05-15-impressionist.markdown

 ---
 layout: project
-shorttitle:  "Impressionist: Large-scale crowdsourcing of shape saliency knowledge"
-title:  "Impressionist: Large-scale crowdsourcing of shape saliency knowledge"
+shorttitle:  "Generative explainable models for 3D shapes"
+title:  "Generative explainable models for 3D shapes"
-author: Yao, H. and Ren, Y.
+author: Hope Yao, Malcolm Regan, and Max Yi Ren
 authorlink:
 categories: project-crowdsourcing
-publishdate: 2016
+publishdate: 2017
 image: _images/impressionist/image.png
 summaryimg: _images/impressionist/summaryimg.png
-imgcaption: "Best viewpoints chosen by aggregated saliency maps using the Impressionist game"
+imgcaption: "Salient features collective through a crowdsourcing game"
+abstract: "In this ongoing project, we investigate model architectures and learning procedures that enable generation of novel 3D shapes based on unseen combinations of functional labels of objects.
+To do so, we look for robust classifiers enabled by iteratively learning through crowdsourcing mechanisms.
-abstract: "The goal of Impressionist is to achieve large-scale shape saliency knowledge acquisition with minimum long-term crowdsourcing cost.
-The game is inspired by von Ahn's Peekaboom game for image annotation."
+In an existing work, we acquire 3D shape saliency knowledge using a crowdsourcing game, inspired by von Ahn's Peekaboom game."
 link: impressionist.herokuapp.com
+paper_detail: "Yao, H., and Ren, Y. (2016).
+Impressionist: A 3D Peekaboo Game for Crowdsourcing Shape Saliency.
+In ASME 2016 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
+American Society of Mechanical Engineers."
 paper: _papers/IDETC2016h_final.pdf
 ---